ceramicnetwork/docs/docs/run/nodes/nodes.md

 This guide describes how to run a Ceramic node that can be used as a remote node by the [JS HTTP Client](../../build/javascript/installation.md#js-http-client) or the [CLI](../../build/cli/installation.md#4-configure-a-node-url).
 It is best to start by connecting to the Clay testnet, however, you do not need to run your own node to use testnet.
 You can get started with Ceramic right away by using a community node: [https://developers.ceramic.network/run/nodes/community-nodes/](https://developers.ceramic.network/run/nodes/community-nodes/)

-When you are ready to get on mainnet, reach out to the 3Box team on Discord: [https://discord.gg/tsQXsG8Sde](https://discord.gg/tsQXsG8Sde).
+When you are ready to get on mainnet, reach out to the 3Box Labs team on Discord: [https://discord.gg/tsQXsG8Sde](https://discord.gg/tsQXsG8Sde).
 For now, mainnet is currently limited to early partners.

 ---